KPI: Customer satisfaction

 Forward look

 We are enhancing the customer experience by providing easier ways of purchasing the best value tickets.
-We will continue to roll out Pay-As-You-Go ticketing in southeast Wales over the next year.
+In Q4, we will start to promote Pay As You Go ticketing in South East Wales following the rollout to 95 stations in Q3.

 The percentage of rail services arriving within 3 minutes of the scheduled arrival time across the Core Valley Lines.
 This is referred to internally as Passenger Time Lost.
 A weighting is applied to railway stations with the highest volume of customers so delays at higher footfall locations have a greater impact on the measure.
 For example, delays at Cardiff Queen Street have a greater impact on the percentage compared to Treherbert.